...

 Looking ahead, a number of important developments are probably going to define India’s minimum pay scene:

-• Enhanced Enforcement: Rising awareness and better technology systems should help to make wage law enforcement more strong, thereby lowering non-compliance rates.
+• Enhanced Enforcement: Rising awareness and improved technology systems should strengthen wage law enforcement, thereby lowering non-compliance rates.

-• Global Benchmarking: India can progressively benchmark its pay practices to international norms as global economic integration deepens in order to draw foreign investment and provide a fair quality of living for workers.
+• Global Benchmarking: India can progressively align its pay practices with international norms as global economic integration deepens to attract foreign investment and ensure a fair quality of life for workers.

-These patterns highlight the dynamic character of India’s labor market and the requirement of companies to keep flexible in their pay control policies.
+These patterns highlight the dynamic character of India’s labor market and the need for companies to remain flexible in their pay control policies.

 India’s Minimum Wage Issues for Foreigners and International Companies